bikramjitnarwal/Resume/README.md

 # Resume
-Here you will find my resume.
-Please hire me.
+Here you will find my OLD resume.
+To get a current version of my resume please email me.